PatoGM/first-discordjs-bot/README.md

 	"token": "token goes here"
 }

+4. Go to discord.com, User settings, "Advanced" under "App Settings" and turn on "Developer Mode"
+5. Right click server of choice, in this case our dev server, and click "Copy ID" at bottom of menu
+6. Save id inside "config.json" as "guildId":

+{
+	"token": "secret token",
+    "guildId": "id you just copied"
+}

+7. Right click on user of choice, in this case yourself, and click "Copy ID" at bottom of menu
+8. Save id inside "config.json" as "clientId":

+{
+	"token": "secret token",
+    "guildId": "server id",
+    "clientId": "id you just copied
+}

-4. Open one terminal inside the folder you just cloned and run "tsc -w"
+9. Open one terminal inside the folder you just cloned and run "tsc -w"
-5. Open another terminal and run "node index.js" whenever you want to run the bot.
+10. Open another terminal and run "node index.js" whenever you want to run the bot.
-6. Code away!
+11. Code away!

 ## Commands used to setup this repo